3rkut/3rkut/README.md

 # Hi there 👋
 I am **Erkut**.
 * 🔭 Interested in malware,APT and cyber espionage topics...
-* 🌱 I'm currently learning pentesting, programming(Golang) and *nix.
+* 🌱 Currently learning pentesting-redteaming, programming(Golang) and *nix.

 <!-- icons with padding -->